TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

     }

-This command takes one optional argument 'wizardName', which can be passed on the command line:
+This command takes one optional argument `wizardName`, which can be passed on the command line:

 .. code-block:: bash

    vendor/bin/typo3 upgrade:run [wizardName]

+.. _deactivating-the-command-in-scheduler:

 Deactivating the Command in Scheduler
 -------------------------------------